Skip to main content

 Teaching Rationale And Relationship

-The PiP, synchronous and non-synchronous lectures and course material introduce the topics and provide a firm foundation for the subject.
+The module uses lectures and course material as an efficient way to introduce the students to new topics and to provide a firm foundation for the subject and to meet the intended knowledge outcomes.

-The PiP practicals give a facility tour, demonstrations and exercises that allow students to examine many types of drive system designs and component types, experience several drive systems operating and understand failure processes.
+The practicals give a facility tour, demonstrations and exercises that allow students to gain hands-on experience examining many types of drives system designs, component types, experience several drive systems operating and understand failure processes.

-The gear software skills learned during the course represent the industry standard transmission design software and allows selection of optimal gear designs required in the gearbox assignment.
+The gear software skills learned during the course represent the industry standard transmission design software and allows selection of optimal gear designs (applying knowledge from lectures) required in the gearbox assignment.

-The on-line tutorial classes held as a synchronous activity allows students to consolidate learning.
+The tutorial classes allow students to apply knowledge and consolidate learning.

 Assessment Methods